udaisharma99/Falling-into-a-Black-Hole/README.md

 of the singularity.
 In the case of a Schwarzchild black hole, The volume goes to zero at the point of singularity; the nature of the singularity is deemed to be strong and space-like.
 Further, we can look at the individual behaviour of the Jacobi fields at s=0 as well.
-Since,

 <img width="806" alt="image" src="https://github.com/udaisharma99/Falling-into-a-Black-Hole/assets/138836370/18a5a4f1-086f-4a1c-9e8b-06303df2a76a">